Embattled Australian openers survive pace onslaught to tea

-Cape Town, March 25, 2018 (AFP) - - Embattled opening batsmen Cameron Bancroft and David Warner survived a challenging 70 minutes against South Africa's fast bowlers on Sunday after Australia were set a target of 430 runs to win the third Test at Newlands.
+Cape Town (AFP) - Embattled opening batsmen Cameron Bancroft and David Warner survived a challenging 70 minutes against South Africa's fast bowlers on Sunday after Australia were set a target of 430 runs to win the third Test at Newlands.

 Australia were 47 for no wicket at tea on the fourth day after bowling out South Africa for 373 in their second innings.